Gabriel-vzh2vs/Modelling-And-Simulation-Public-Release/Chapter_System-Modelling/queuing_systems.md

 1-e^{x \lambda}
 :::

-Now, what are the properties that make exponential distributions useful for queuing?
+Now, what are the properties that make exponential distributions useful for queuing's service rates?

 :::{table}